tomcritchlow/tomcritchlow.github.io/_posts/2018-10-26-ways-of-seeing.md

 {% include tufte-blockquote.html content="
 Managers understand the organization's past behavior.
-But this knowledge,
+<br>But this knowledge,
-and the language that accompanies it,
+<br>and the language that accompanies it,
-limit their vision
+<br>limit their vision
-of the organization's potential future state.
+<br>of the organization's potential future state.
-Using the language of the past,
+<br>Using the language of the past,
-managers may try to provide a vision for the future.
+<br>managers may try to provide a vision for the future.
-But it is an old future
+<br>But it is an old future
-a memory of what the future could be.
+<br>a memory of what the future could be.
-Managers may strive for fundamental change,
+<br>Managers may strive for fundamental change,
-but their language prevents them from achieving it.
+<br>but their language prevents them from achieving it.
 " footer="<a href='http://pangaro.com/littlegreybook.pdf'>The Little Grey Book</a> from Dr. Michael Geoghegan" %}

 This quote is from the excellent [little grey book](http://pangaro.com/littlegreybook.pdf) which is all about language use inside organizations and has tons of wisdom.
 Thanks to my friend Robin for sharing!